 With all of this Google talk, Bing can easily be overlooked, but it’s just as important.
 Claim, verify and make sure your Bing Places for Business listing is optimized and displaying the correct information.

-To claim your Bing Places for Business listing visit Bing Places and search by phone number or by hotel name and location → select your hotel from the results (if there are no results, you can create a new listing) → a box with your hotel’s information will display; check to make sure the information displayed is correct and change any info if necessary.
+To claim your Bing Places for Business listing visit Bing Places and search by phone number or by hotel name and location → select your hotel from the results (if there are no results, you can create a new listing) → a box with your hotel’s information and a ‘Claim and edit details’ button will display; check to make sure the information displayed is correct and change any info if necessary.

 Once submitted, select the method you would like to receive your verification code.